beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 ```

 #### Comments
-Comments are used to desribe a fucction or leave halpful information
+Comments are used to desribe a function or leave helpful information
 See sample comments below:

 ```python